jepstein-eagle/adaptable/packages/adaptable/upgrade-guide.md

 Version 6 of AdapTable includes many new features, improvements and ways of working that will allow you to do more with the tool than ever before.

-This document will help you migrate to Version 6 of AdapTable and point out some of the more important changes and improvements.
+This document will help you migrate to the new version and points out some of the more important changes and improvements.

 ## Package Name Changes

-Version 6 of AdapTable reflects the new name of the product; formally known as the 'Adaptable Blotter', it has been renamed 'AdapTable' to reflect the tabular nature of the tool and that it can be, and is, widely used outside of finance.
+Version 6 of AdapTable reflects the new name of the product; formally known as the *Adaptable Blotter*, it has been renamed **AdapTable** to illustrate the tabular nature of the tool and that it can be, and is, widely used outside of finance.

 As a consequence: